 III.
 Actions to Reduce Dolphin Bycatch

 The magnitude of dolphin mortality in the ETP tuna fishery first came to widespread attention in the mid-1960s.
-The dolphin kill at that time is not known with precision, but without question was very high (Fig. 4).
-When the U.S. Marine Mammal Protection Act was passed in 1972, it included provisions for reducing the bycatch to “insignificant levels approaching zero” after a 2-year moratorium on regulation during which the tuna industry was expected to solve the problem through development of improved fishing methods.
+The dolphin kill at that time is not known with precision, but without question was very high (Fig. 3).
+When the US Marine Mammal Protection Act was passed in 1972, it included provisions for reducing the dolphin bycatch to “insignificant levels approaching zero” after a 2-year moratorium on regulation, during which time the US tuna industry was expected to solve the problem through development of improved fishing methods.
 Under this law, scientific studies were initiated, observers were placed on fishing boats, fishing gear was inspected, and boat captains with high dolphin mortality rates were reviewed.
 Modifications of fishing gear and procedures were developed to reduce dolphin kill.
-After much litigation, the first regulations to reduce the dolphin kill on U.S. vessels were promulgated (Gosliner 1999).
-By the end of the 1970s, the kill had declined from about 500,000 to about 20,000 dolphins per year (Fig. 4).
+After much litigation, the first regulations to reduce the dolphin kill on US vessels were promulgated (Gosliner, 1999).
+By 1980 the kill had declined from about 500,000 to about 20,000 dolphins per year (Fig. 3).

-As the U.S. tuna fleet decreased in size and the fleets of Mexico, Venezuela, Ecuador, and other Latin American countries increased, the dolphin kill began to grow again, and actions to monitor and reduce the dolphin bycatch became international.
-The Inter-American Tropical Tuna Commission began a dolphin conservation program in 1979 modelled on the U.S. effort.
-By 1986, an international observer program with all countries participating showed that total dolphin mortality had increased to 133,000/year (Fig. 4).
-Because U.S. boats operated under restrictions that did not apply to boats of other countries, the U.S. began requiring that imported tuna be caught at dolphin mortality rates comparable to U.S. boats (Gosliner 1999).
-The concept of Dolphin-Safe tuna—tuna caught without setting on dolphins (i.e., log and school sets)—became popular, and by 1994 only Dolphin-Safe tuna could be sold in the U.S. These trade actions were important because the U.S. is the largest market of the canned tuna product of the fishery.
+As the size of the US tuna fleet decreased and the fleets of Mexico, Venezuela, Ecuador, and other Latin American countries increased, the dolphin kill began to grow again.
+Actions to monitor and reduce the dolphin bycatch became international.
+The Inter-American Tropical Tuna Commission began a dolphin conservation program in 1979 modeled on the US effort.
+By 1986, an international observer program with all countries participating showed that total dolphin mortality had increased to 133,000 per year (Fig. 3).
+Because US boats operated under restrictions that did not apply to boats of other countries, the United States began requiring that imported tuna be caught at dolphin mortality rates comparable to US boats.
+The concept of Dolphin-Safe tuna—tuna caught without setting on dolphins (i.e., in log and school sets)—became popular.
+The trade actions were important because the United States is a large market for the canned tuna product of the fishery.

 Fig. 4.
-Estimated population size, with shaded 90% probability interval, of the two dolphin stocks most affected by tuna purse-seine fishing in the eastern tropical Pacific.
-Estimates of abundance between 1979 and 2000 are shown as points with 95% confidence intervals.
-The populations declined due to high numbers of dolphins killed in the tuna fishery from 1960-75, as shown in Fig. 3. (from Wade et al., 2007).
+Estimated population trajectories from 1959-2002 of the two dolphin stocks most affected by tuna purse-seine fishing in the eastern tropical Pacific.
+Estimates of abundance between 1979 and 2006 are shown as points with 95% confidence intervals.
+The populations declined due to high numbers of dolphins killed in the tuna fishery from 1960-75, as shown in Fig. 3.

 IV.
 Status of the Dolphin Populations